 1. Go to the Settings block and click, Course administration > Users > Enrollment methods.

 Enrollment methods will bring up a page on the left that allows you to add the enrollment method of Guest access under the drop down “Add method.”

 2. Once Guest access has been added as an Enrollment method, ensure that the eye-icon under the Edit column is open and without a slash through it .
 If your icon has a slash, click on it to change it to an open eye icon.

-3. In the Settings block go to Course administration > Edit settings.
-On the page Edit settings you should now see a new option to Allow guest access and to create a password.
+3. In order to allow guest access, click the gear icon next to the eye-icon and select yes in the drop-down menu next to Allow guest access.
 In order to comply with copyright legislation, you should always limit the number of people with guest access and require a password for access.
 Once you create your guest access password, click Save changes at the bottom of the page to return to your course page.